shivanirathore24/Learn-ReactJS/Movie App/README.md

    - Method 1 (inline styling)
    - Method 2 (internal style object) -> The styles object is a JavaScript object that defines inline CSS for your React component.
 Each key in the object represents a CSS class, and its value is an object containing CSS properties and their corresponding values.

+### Styled Components
+'styled-components' is a library for React that allows you to use component-level styles in your application that are written with a mixture of JavaScript and CSS using a technique called CSS-in-JS.
+This is done using the tagged template literal syntax.
+Follow the following steps to implement styling using styles-components:
+1. First, we need to install the styled-components library by running `npm install styled-components`.
+2. We then need to import the styled component library into our component by writing ```import styled from 'styled-components'```.
+3. Now we can create a variable by selecting a particular HTML element where we store our style keys.
+4. Then we use the name of the variable we created as a wrapper around our JSX elements